Btsan/Sketched-SPNs/readme.md

 Optionally, install the KWiseHash package from [https://github.com/mikeheddes/fast-multi-join-sketch](https://github.com/mikeheddes/fast-multi-join-sketch/tree/c66c1486679f6eea4f78d703550050a83153360b/kwisehash).

+KWiseHash greatly reduces sketching time, especially when evaluating exact sketches.
+Otherwise, our Python implementation is used.

 ## Datasets

 Run the following script to download the Stats and IMDb datasets used to train SPNs